 Your kids are always watching, and the best way to encourage good behavior is to show them how it’s done.
 In fact, the really big lessons—things like kindness and telling the truth—are almost impossible to teach with words and punishments.

 So throw out the old saying “do as I say, not as I do,” because it’s not going to happen.
 Actions speak louder than words.
-And when you make a mistake (because we’re all human, even with a fully developed brain), admit it and use it as a teaching moment.
+And when you make a mistake (because we’re all human), admit it and use it as a teaching moment.
 Seeing that parents make mistakes—and then seeing how they fix them—can be really powerful for a child to witness.